sergiusens/blog/content/posts/The-github-or-launchpad-dilemma.md

   - ubuntu
 Description: 'We want to use git, but where?'
 Keywords:
+  - vcs
+  - source control
-  - ubuntu
+  - development
 Tags:
-  - ubuntu
   - snappy
 date: 2015-06-25T01:27:20.000Z
 title: The github or launchpad dilemma
 ---

 We wanted to start a migration path from bazaar to git given how ubiquitous it is and due to the fact that most in our team prefer it.
 A few months ago the decision was easy, since launchpad did not support git, we would just switch to github given it's popularity. _That's not true anymore..._

 Today launchpad supports git and our comparison becomes finer grained and we have to break it down a bit more.

 So here are things I like github:

 - Code is presented first.
 - Documentation is easy to write and very nice to **read**.
 - Non technical people can make edits and propose pull requests all from the web.
 - It's a bit more social (e.g; you have mentions).
 - Web hooks and many things embracing them.